The Week (1933)

 At the same time, Cockburn claimed that MI5 was spying on him because of The Week; but the British historian D.C.
-Watt argued that it was more likely that, if anyone was spying on Cockburn, it was the Special Branch of Scotland Yard who were less experienced in this work than MI5.
+Watt considered that it was more likely that, if anyone was spying on Cockburn, it was the Special Branch of Scotland Yard, who were less experienced in this work than MI5.
 Cockburn was an opponent of appeasement before the Molotov–Ribbentrop Pact.
 In a 1937 article in The Week, Cockburn coined the term Cliveden set to describe what he alleged to be an upper-class pro-German group that exercised influence behind the scenes.
-The Week ceased publication shortly after the war began.
+The Week was banned and ceased publication shortly after the war began.

 Watt alleges that the information printed in The Week included rumours, some of which suited Moscow's interests.
 Watt used as an example the claim The Week made in February–March 1939 that German troops were concentrating in Klagenfurt for an invasion of Yugoslavia, which Watt says had no basis in reality.